Kalibr (missile family): Variants

-Domestic variants are basic versions of this missile family; these are the 3M54 and 3M14.
+Domestic variants are basic versions of this missile family; these are the 3M54, 3M51, 3M14 and 91R variants.
 The export model is called Club (formerly Klub).
 There are two major launch platforms: the Kalibr-PL (export Club-S), designed for use from submarines, and the Kalibr-NK (export Club-N), designed for surface ships.
 These two launch platforms can be equipped with the following warhead and guidance combinations: